wences-sanchez/Knowledge-Base/pages/IBM Professional Certificate of DevOps and Software Engineering%2FIntroduction to TDD.md

 - # Week 1
 	- ## Welcome
 	- ## Introduction to Testing
+		- ### The Importance of Testing
 			- > "If it's worth building, it's worth testing.
 			  If it's not worth testing, why are you wasting your time working on it?
 			  -- Scott Ambler, agiledata.org
 			- TDD is crucial for CD
-		-
+		- ### Why Developers don't test
+			- Make sure that the tests pass before writing any new code -